 Podgorica has a range of accommodation options to suit all budgets and preferences.
 There are several hotels, guesthouses, and hostels located in the city center.
 It’s best to book in advance, especially during peak tourist season, to ensure availability.

 For advice on what the best hotels are for you – read our ultimate guide to Podgorica!
+In addition, the prices are competitive compared with surrounding countries.

 13. Sightseeing in Podgorica